 Out of all the exercises that you can do at the gym, you don’t want to forget squats.
 Squats are one of the best exercises for your entire body.
-Squats mostly target your lower body, and if correctly done, the exercise can release testosterone and human growth factor hormones that increase full body muscle growth.
+Squats mostly target your lower body yet, if correctly done, they release testosterone and human growth factor hormones that increase full body muscle growth.
 More muscle means more fat burning potential!

 5 Squats You Should Be Doing Today

 The back squat is the best squat to master before moving on to lifting heavy weights.
 The back squat requires some technique so get help if you need it.
 You’ll need to use the squat rack for this exercise.

 Get into the squat rack and let the barbell rest on your shoulders.
 Wrap your arms around the backside of the barbell and grab the barbell with your palms facing forward.
 Unrack the barbell and get into squat position.
 Feet should be hip-width apart, and your toes should be pointed slightly out.
 Squat as you normally would.
 Remember to keep your abs tight and your back straight.